Prostitution: Sex tourism

 Sex tourism is travel for sexual intercourse with prostitutes or to engage in other sexual activity.
 The World Tourism Organization, a specialized agency of the United Nations, defines sex tourism as "trips organized from within the tourism sector, or from outside this sector but using its structures and networks, with the primary purpose of effecting a commercial sexual relationship by the tourist with residents at the destination".

 As opposed to regular sex tourism, which is often legal, a tourist who has sex with a child prostitute will usually be committing a crime in the host country, under the laws of his own country (notwithstanding him being outside of it) and against international law.
 Child sex tourism (CST) is defined as travel to a foreign country for the purpose of engaging in commercially facilitated child sexual abuse.
 Thailand, Cambodia, India, Brazil, and Mexico have been identified as leading hotspots of child sexual exploitation.

 Virtual sex

 Virtual sex, that is, sexual acts conveyed by messages rather than physically, is also the subject of commercial transactions.
 Commercial phone sex services have been available for decades.
 The advent of the Internet has made other forms of virtual sex available for money, including computer-mediated cybersex, in which sexual services are provided in text form by way of chat rooms or instant messaging, or audiovisually through a webcam (see camgirl).

+BDSM and fetish services

+Some forms of sex work include paid BDSM, kink and fetish services.
+These may be provided by professional dominants, dominatrices, professional submissives or switches.
+Services may involve activities such as bondage, humiliation, spanking and other forms of sadomasochistic or impact play.

+Professional BDSM does not necessarily involve sexual contact, as some practitioners explicitly exclude nudity, genital contact or sexual activity.